-Memphis bridge closure creates business boom for Delta towns in Arkansas, Mississippi
+Memphis bridge closure creates more traffic for Delta towns in Arkansas, Mississippi

 “We have a much smaller bridge than the one up there, but we have had a lot of folks coming through since that happened,” Halbert said.

-The detour also has more large trucks rolling through and challenging the town’s infratructure.
+The detour also has more large trucks rolling through and challenging the town’s infrastructure.

-“We have a lot more 18 wheelers coming through and a big increase in truck traffic and I think, as I had mentioned, we have had a big uptick in calls to the mayor’s office regarding the number of trucks and people coming through that area,” Halbert said.
+“We have a lot more 18-wheelers coming through and a big increase in truck traffic and I think, as I had mentioned, we have had a big uptick in calls to the mayor’s office regarding the number of trucks and people coming through that area,” Halbert said.

 Across the river about 30 miles east in Clarksdale, Mississippi, the detour has some people wanting to experience the blues.